vuejs/vitepress/docs/guide/global-component.md

 The `ClientOnly` component renderes its slot only at client side.

 Because VitePress applications are server-rendered in Node.js when generating static builds, any Vue usage must conform to the universal code requirements.
-In short, make sure to only access Browser / DOM APIs in beforeMount or mounted hooks.
+In short, make sure to only access Browser / DOM APIs in `beforeMount` or `mounted` hooks.

-If you are using or demoing components that are not SSR-friendly (for example, contain custom directives), you can wrap them inside the `ClientOnly` component.
+If you are using or demoing components that are not SSR-friendly (for example, components that contain [custom directives](https://vuejs.org/guide/reusability/custom-directives.html) that don't implement an [SSR transform](https://github.com/vuejs/core/issues/3298#issuecomment-785607554)), you can wrap them inside the `ClientOnly` component.

 ```html
 <ClientOnly>